NickEikenberg/project3-frontend/README.md

 ## User Stories

-User can create an account
+User can create an account <br>
-User can login to that account
+User can login to that account <br>
-User can update their username and avatar
+User can update their username and avatar <br>
-User can join a chat room
+User can join a chat room <br>
-User can send messages in that chat room
+User can send messages in that chat room <br>
-Other users in that chat room will see that message Users can start a game together
+Other users in that chat room will see that message <br>
+Users can start a game together <br>
-Users can end the game and view their created story
+Users can end the game and view their created story <br>